_edited.jpg)

 An Old Idea

-I had been playing around with the idea of the last descendant of Merlin for a long time, ever since I saw the made for television series: Merlin.
-I loved the concept they presented and the idea that those events took place in our history was one of many elements that went into creating what eventually became the Human Born series.
+The author had been playing around with the idea of the last descendant of Merlin ever since he saw the made for television series: Merlin.
+He loved the concept they presented and the idea that those events took place in our history was one of many elements that went into creating what eventually became the Human Born series.

-A much older version, not attached to this series, involved the basic concepts of the ancestor of Merlin and his shape shifting Jinn.
-The plot involved was that his family was murdered.
-A group dedicated to using them for their own dark purposes was pursuing him.
-Much of the original cast and elements from it was never used again.
-However, that cult that worshiped the ancient goddess that remained in the final draft was a reflection of that evil organization bent on hunting him down.
+An older version, not related to this series, involved the basic concepts of the ancestor of Merlin and his shape shifting Jinn.
+The plot was that his family was murdered and a group dedicated to using them for their own dark purposes was pursuing him.
+Much of the original elements from it was never used.
+The cult that worshiped the ancient goddess in the opening of the book is a reflection from this other book concept.

 .jpg)